seidtgeist/dictator/README.md

 4. Start some-node-server, log its output in blue

 If any of the processes quit the others will receive a SIGKILL and dictator will exit.

+## pro tips

+- Set up a `config` directory next to your `dictator.json` and put all configuration in there
+- Set up a `state` directroy next to your `dictator.json` and configure your services to put all their state (DBs, logs, etc) in there
+- For a nice reset of the environment, simply: `rm -rf state/*` before running the `dictator`.
+  Remove the current state and run the dictator.
+You get it?
+A coup.
+Ok, I'm stopping it.